risingwavelabs/risingwave-docs-legacy/docs/sql/functions-operators/sql-function-aggregate.md

 Aggregate functions compute a single result from a set of input values.

-The DISTINCT option, ORDER BY clauses, and FILTER clauses can be used in aggregate expressions.
-The DISTINCT option cannot be used with an ORDER BY clause.
-For details about the supported syntax, see [Aggregate expressions](/sql/query-syntax/query-syntax-value-exp.md/#aggregate-expressions).
+For details about the supported syntaxes of aggregate expressions, see [Aggregate expressions](/sql/query-syntax/query-syntax-value-exp.md/#aggregate-expressions).

 ## General-purpose aggregate functions